Carlo Vittorio Cannistraci

 Director, Center for Complex Network Intelligence (CCNI) at THBI

-Department of Computer Science
+Department of Computer Science and Technology

-Department of Biomedical Engineering
+School of Biomedical Engineering

 Tsinghua University, Beijing, China